Disneyland Paris Itinerary: 2 Parks in 1 Day

 Luckily for rollercoaster fans, Avengers rarely has long lines, so this is one you’ll be able to repeat (Simon rides it a lot!).

-Disneyland Park (Late Morning/Early Afternoon)
+Disneyland Park (Late Morning/Afternoon)

 Disneyland Paris castle